prajwalita17/msvsd8tsram/README.md

 Cell Rise Delay =**time taken by output to fall to its 50% value** - **time taken by the input to rise to its 50% value**

+The timing parameters obtained from pre-layout simulations is tabulated below.

 | Parameter    | Value|
 |----------|-----|